 The lights in the restaurant dimmed and Jade begrudgingly turned to watch Tori and Andre's performance.
 Jade watched as Tori pranced around the restaurant in her purple dress.

-As much as it pained Jade to admit it, Tori wasn't awful at singing though Jade was sure that she would have done a much better job.
+As much as it pained Jade to admit it, Tori wasn't awful at singing although Jade was sure that Cat would have done a much better job.

 "Tori's voice is really nice," Cat commented as Tori continued to sing.